51Degrees/specifications/device-detection-specification/pipeline-elements/device-detection-on-premise.md

 In addition to the 'standard' Device Detection Properties, there are a set of Properties that return details about the processing that was performed and the match that was found.
-Metadata for these Properties must be added, as they will not be included in the metadata exposed by the native code.
+Metadata for these Properties MUST be added, as they will not be included in the metadata exposed by the native code.

 All these Properties have the following values: